 25Typical findings are that subjects are more risk tolerant for delayed payments (Shelley, 1994; Sagristano et al., 2002; Noussair and Wu, 2006; Baucells and Heukamp, 2010; Coble and Lusk, 2010; Abdellaoui et al., 2011), a pattern that violates Risk Stationarity but is compatible with GEDU: if φ exhibits (strictly) increasing relative risk aversion, then \geq exhibits (strictly) higher risk tolerance for delayed rewards, i.e., if $p \sim (x,t)$ then for all τ we have $p{+\tau}(\succ) \succeq (x,t+\tau)$.
-Intuitively, under GEDU pushing all rewards to the future is akin to "shrinking them" by the discount factor β ; and if the individual has a increasing relative risk aversion she should have higher risk tolerance for these smaller amounts.
+Intuitively, under GEDU pushing all rewards to the future is akin to "shrinking them" by the discount factor β ; and if the individual has a increasing relative risk aversion he should have higher risk tolerance for these smaller amounts.
 A natural functional form for this is $\phi(x) = 1 - e^{-\gamma x}$ for some $\gamma \in \mathbb{R}{++}$.
 With this functional form, the individual would be averse to time lotteries with large enough prizes (since, in this case, the exponential function is more risk averse than the log).
 Note that if u is CRRA and φ is CARA, then their combination $\phi \circ u$ exhibits increasing relative risk aversion, which, under GEDU, must be the case for atemporal risk preferences.
 This prediction appears to be supported by recent experimental evidence (Binswanger, 1981; Kachelmeier and Shehata, 1992; Bosch-Domènech and Silvestre, 1999; Holt and Laury, 2002; Fehr-Duda et al., 2010).

-2. \succeq is RATL (and not RNTL) if and only if there exists $\beta > 1$ and a strictly increasing $u : [w, b] \to \mathbb{R}{--}$ such that \succeq is represented by $V(p) = \mathbb{E}p(\beta^t u(x))$.
+- 1. \succeq is RSTL (and not RNTL) if and only if it admits an EDU representation. - 2. \succeq is RATL (and not RNTL) if and only if there exists $\beta > 1$ and a strictly increasing $u : [w, b] \to \mathbb{R}{--}$ such that \succeq is represented by $V(p) = \mathbb{E}p(\beta^t u(x))$.
 We call this a Negative-EDU representation.

-The proposition above shows that RSTL is not only implied by EDU: it is the characterizing feature of EDU in the class of preferences that satisfy the axioms from Expected Utility and Risk Stationarity.
+The proposition above shows that RSTL is not only implied by EDU: it is the characterizing feature of EDU in the class of preferences that satisfy the axioms of Expected Utility, Discounted Utility, and Risk Stationarity.

 The proposition also shows that there are other GEDU preferences that allow for RATL while maintaining Risk Stationarity: the Negative-EDU model, which takes $\beta > 1$ and a negative utility (such as, for example, any CRRA function more concave than the log) - a minor twist over EDU and probably just as tractable.
-It is easy to see that earlier payments are still preferred, despite the fact that $\beta > 1$, because u is negative.
-Thus, the model still satisfies Impatience.
+It is easy to see that earlier payments are still preferred, despite the fact that $\beta > 1$, because u is negative (thus, the model still satisfies Impatience).